appreciated/quick-start-material/README.md

     }

-### (Optional) If you don't need theme customaziations you can replace valo in the UI class
+### (Optional) If you don't need theme customaziations you can also replace valo in the UI class

     @Theme("quick-start-material")
     public class MyUI extends WebApplicationUI {